drewbelf/cv/index.md

 `2017`
 Response to John R. Kern, “Dionysian Hierarchy in Thomas Aquinas’s Late Pauline Ecclesiology: A Look at the Commentary on Romans.”
 Historical Theology Colloquium.
 Boston College.
 December 6.

-“The Preacher and the Doctor: Merton’s Engagement with the Theme of Mercy in Albert Camus’s The Plague.”
+“The Preacher and the Doctor: Merton’s Engagement with the Theme of Mercy in Albert Camus’s *The Plague*.”
 Fifteenth General Meeting of the International Thomas Merton Society.
 St. Bonaventure University.
 June 15–18.

 “On Reading Maximus as a ‘Scotist’.”
 Emerging Scholars Conference.
 Loyola University Maryland.
 April 21.

 `2015`
 “Raining on the Absurd: Existence and Solitude in Albert Camus and Thomas Merton.”
 Honors Program Symposium.
 St. Bonaventure University.
 April 18.

-### non-academic
+### public

+`2026`
+Invited interview.
+The Future of Franciscan Studies Conference.
+Franciscan Institute (St. Bonaventure University).
+July 13.

 `2025`
 Reading group leader.
 "Thursdays with St. Francis of Assisi: A Summer Book Club."
 On Volker Leppin, *Francis of Assisi: The Life of a Restless Saint*, translated by Rhys S. Bezzant (Yale University Press, 2025).
 June 12, 19, 26.